 SUNS OR STARS

-Suns, which are also called stars, are a type of fine matter animal, but are listed separately because they do not resemble any other creature except a planetary.
-A sun, however, is a living being.
+Suns, which are also called stars, contain a type of fine matter animal.
+We list them separately because they do not resemble any other creature except a planetary.

-Some of what are called suns or stars are actually man-made structures that are just enormous gas burners.
-However, there also exist living beings that live inside suns.
+Some of what are called suns or stars are actually man-made structures that are just enormous “gas burners”.
+However, there also exist living beings that live inside some suns.
 The heat of a sun does not damage a fine matter body.